 Our Basement Extension Cost Guide

-We didn’t want a swimming pool, jacuzzi or anything like that, just a room that we could use as a second lounge with a small bar.
+We didn’t want a swimming pool, jacuzzi or anything like that, just a room that we could use as a second lounge.

-The figures below are average of the prices given to us.
+The figures below are the average of the prices given to us.

-The average price for a basement shell; that’s the dig out, underpinning and creation of the concrete structure, will cost around £2600 per square metre +VAT
+The average price for a basement shell; that’s the dig out, underpinning and creation of the concrete structure, will cost around £3750 per square metre.

-The fitting out of the basement, that’s the electrics, plumbing, staircase, plasterboard walls and flooring etc will depend on the desired specification but we were told to budget from £900 per square metre +VAT for a basic fit out.
+The fitting out of the basement, that’s the electrics, plumbing, staircase, plasterboard walls and flooring etc will depend on the desired specification but we were told to budget from £750 per square metre for a very basic fit-out.